 I preferred, though, to think long-term and build my brand, even if it required losing some money.

 I got tremendous backlinks and business through the tool.
-And, to date, the tool continues to get good engagement and regular mentions from bloggers.
+And, to date, the tool continues to get good engagement and regular mentions from bloggers, Twitter account users and other social networks.

 I understand that you might not have a huge budget to develop a tool on the scale of Quick Sprout.
 But, I just wanted to show you the monetary possibilities associated with building a feature-rich tool.

-Even with limited resources, time and light promotion, you can create a simple tool with basic features and get backlinks to catapult your website’s traffic.
+Even with limited resources, time and light promotion, you can create a simple tool with basic features and get backlinks to catapult your website’s traffic and increase your conversion rate.

 Let’s look at the exact 3-step process that you can follow to create your own tool.